-As specialist criminal lawyers who routinely deal with cases of domestic violence and assaults involving those who have previously worked together or live in the same street, Stary Norton Halphen has, over the years, built up a significant amount of experience in defending and applying for intervention orders on behalf of our clients.
+As specialist criminal lawyers who routinely deal with cases of domestic violence and assault, Stary Norton Halphen has, over the years, built up a significant amount of experience in defending and applying for intervention orders in Victoria on behalf of our clients.

-If you are struggling with a legal issue involving an intervention order or you have been charged with breaching an intervention order, call Stary Norton Halphen at any of our six offices, including our City Office on (03) 8622 8200 or reach us through our online enquiry form.
-For all After Hours enquiries, call 0407 410 821.
+If you are struggling with a legal issue involving an intervention order or you have been charged with breaching an intervention order in Victoria, call Stary Norton Halphen at any of our Victorian offices, including our City Office on (03) 8622 8200.
+You can also reach us through our online enquiry form at any time or for after hours enquiries on 0407 410 821.

-When you are accused of an assault or threatening violence, particularly in a domestic or neighbourhood setting, the police investigating the matter will almost always apply for an intervention order on behalf of the person you are accused of assaulting or threatening.
+When you are accused of an assault or threatening violence, particularly in a domestic or neighbourhood setting, the police investigating the matter will almost always apply for an IVO on behalf of the person you are accused of assaulting or threatening.

-Intervention orders can also be applied for by the person you are accused of assaulting and can be put in place against you where a Court finds, on the balance of probabilities, that you have assaulted or threatened someone and there is an ongoing threat to the safety of that person.
+An IVO can also be applied for by the person you are accused of assaulting and can be put in place against you where a court finds, on the balance of probabilities, that you have assaulted or threatened someone and there is an ongoing threat to the safety of that person.

-An intervention order will prohibit you from engaging in a number of activities and behaviours.
-While an intervention order itself is only a civil order, the consequences of breaching an intervention order can result in you being charged with a criminal offence, the penalties for which include immediate imprisonment.
+An intervention order will prohibit a person from engaging in a number of activities and behaviours.
+While an intervention order itself is only a civil order, the consequences of breaching it can result in a person being charged with a criminal offence, the penalties for which include immediate imprisonment.
 It is therefore important that you are aware of your rights and how to defend yourself when an order is applied for against you.

-When you are the subject of an intervention order application, it is important to be aware of and carefully consider what options are available to you, particularly if there is a chance you will be charged with an offence of violence as a result of the allegation which has led to the application for an intervention order.
+When you are the subject of an intervention order application, it is important to be aware of and carefully consider what options are available to you, particularly if there is a chance you will be charged with an offence as a result of the allegation which has led to the application for an intervention order.
 The potential impact of giving evidence in an intervention order court hearing on a criminal investigation and/or a criminal prosecution against you is something you must also consider.

 At Stary Norton Halphen, we are experienced at dealing with these issues and will assist you in defending yourself in a way that gives you the best opportunity to achieve the best possible outcome, whether you are facing an application for an intervention order, criminal charges, or both.